OmniBrew/sw5e-data/data/powers/turbulence.md

       length: 1
       unit: action

+    dc:
+      save: dex
+    damage:
+      - dieCount: 1
+        dieType: 6
+        type: force
     duration:
-      length: Instantaneous
+      length: 0
-      unit:
+      unit: instant
     range:
       short: 60
-    concentration: False
+    concentration: false
 ---
 Choose one creature, or choose two creatures that are within 5 feet of each other, within range.
 A target must succeed on a Dexterity saving throw or take 1d6 force damage.

 This power's damage increases by 1d6 when you reach 5th, 11th, and 17th level.